 Get there by car, it’s about two hours away from Sydney CBD.

-Take a train to the Blue Mountains and make a day of visiting lookout points such as Echo Point and wandering along tracks that boast rich Indigenous history.
+Take a train to the Blue Mountains and make a day of visiting gobsmacking lookouts like Echo Point and wandering along tracks that boast rich Indigenous history.
 Trek the scenic loop of the Grand Canyon track near Blackheath to see world heritage listed waterfalls, sandstone walls and native plants.
 Or soak in the vibrant shades of flora in the Blue Mountains Botanic Garden in Mount Tomah.
-Take a peek into the Glow Worm Tunnel in Lithgow where the bioluminescent glow of the fungus gnat covers the walls and ceilings.
+Take a peek into the Glow Worm Tunnel in Lithgow where the bioluminescent glow of fungus gnats covers the walls and ceilings.
 Or relax in at the Echoes Day Spa for massages, facials, soak therapies and body wraps.

 Trek through the bush, swim in rivers and chase waterfalls around Mermaid Pools near Tahmoor Gorge.
-You’ll encounter steep steps and rocky platforms overlooking but the views are worth it.
+You’ll encounter steep steps and rocky platforms as you venture to the water, but the views are well worth it.
 While the Mermaid Pools themselves are not the safest to swim in, the many swimming holes you’ll encounter on the trek are ideal for a splash.
 The See Through Pools are the perfect pit-stop for a swim, allowing you to view hidden rock formations underwater.